secretstartups/handbook/people-group/engineering/index.html.md

    should be evaluated (by the issue reporter or another stakeholder) to verify that it solves the original problem.
    - Once signed off, the issue can be closed.

-There are two more states an issue can be placed in:
+There are three more states an issue can be placed in:
 - `Workflow::Waiting`: Issues that are waiting from input from someone or are waiting on a dependency.
 These are issues that need input or progress from others before they can progress.
 - `Workflow::Blocked`: These issues are either blocked by another issue or by missing API endpoints.
 The People Ops Engineer always adds the reason why an issue is moved to blocked.
+- `Workflow::On Hold`: These issues are currently on hold by the requestor.
+It is still an important idea but there may not be capacity or resources to move the request forward.

 #### Triaging new tickets